mjaimin/DesignPatterns/OOAD/OOConcepts/SelectingClass-1.md

+SelectingClass-1

 # Selecting Classes #
 ...play **music** for **rock bands**, **folk bands**, **school bands**, **orchestras**, etc. Each band should have some instruments such as a **bass**, **drums**, **violin**, **fiddle**, **vocals** (like **soprano**, **tenor**, etc.).

 +	Pick nouns and noun phrases out of the description.
-+	Ignore synonyms (like violin and fiddle… just use one or the other).
++	Ignore synonyms (like violin and fiddleï¿½ just use one or the other).
 +	Look for inheritance opportunities (RockBand, FolkBand, etc. should probably inherit from Band.).

 **Class**